UniMath/agda-unimath/src/elementary-number-theory/closed-intervals-rational-numbers.lagda.md

 ## Idea

+A
+{{#concept "closed interval" Disambiguation="in the rational numbers" Agda=interval-ℚ}}
-A closed interval in the rational numbers is a
+in the rational numbers is a
 [closed interval](order-theory.closed-intervals-posets.md) in the [poset](elementary-number-theory.inequality-rational-numbers.md) of
 [rational numbers](elementary-number-theory.rational-numbers.md).